HExSA-Lab/nautilus/README.md

 - grub version >= 2.02
 - xorriso (for CD burning)
 - QEMU recommended if you don't want to run on raw hardware

+# Hardware Support
+Nautilus works with the following hardware:
+- x86_64 machines (AMD and Intel)
+- The Intel Xeon Phi
+- as a Hybrid Virtual Machine (HVM) in the Palacios VMM (see http://v3vee.org/palacios)

 # Building